stanton26/AppDefense/labs/horizon-lab.md

 ## Create your Golden Master Image

 With Horizon 7.6 we do have the option to also do Instant Clones.
 For this lab we prepared two Golden Master Images.
-The first one is for Full Clones, the second one is for Instant Clones.
+The first one is for Instant Clones with the Name **W10-LTBS-1607-IC**, the second one is for Full Clones.
 You can decide to either go for Full clones or use Instant Clones.
 We suggest to do instant clones cause it is much faster to rollout this desktops.

 5. Right Click on the **W10-LTBS-1607-IC Template** and choose **New VM from this Template....**